collocations.org

 1. letters exchanged

-item
+item (BrE)

 Numerous items of correspondence have been received on this subject.

-pile
+pile (esp.
+BrE)

 He was leafing through piles of correspondence.

-VERB + CORRESPONDENCE
+VERB + correspondence

-enter into, have
+enter into, exchange, have

-It would be foolish for a doctor to enter into correspondence with a patient. | I have had correspondence with the company director on this matter.
+It would be foolish for a doctor to enter into correspondence with a patient.

-carry on, keep up
+carry on, keep up, maintain

 We kept up a correspondence for many months.

-send
+address, send

-receive | read | answer, deal with, handle
+answer, deal with, handle

 The secretary deals with all the correspondence.